+Protocol VLAN ID: Specifies the VLAN ID to be enabled or disabled in the LLDP port.
+If select Enabled, users can specifies the content of VLAN ID.

-VLAN Name: Specifies the VLAN name to be enabled or disabled in the LLDP port.
+VLAN Name : Specifies the VLAN name to be enabled or disabled in the LLDP port.
 If select Enabled, users can specifies the content of VLAN Name.

-VLAN ID: Specifies the VLAN ID to be enabled or disabled in the LLDP port.
-If select Enabled, users can specifies the content of VLAN ID.

 Protocol Identity: Specifies the Protocol Identity to be enabled or disabled in the LLDP port.
-If select Enabled, users can specifies the EAPOL.
+If select Enabled, users can specifies the EAPOL, LACP, GVRP, STP or ALL.